subframe7536/maple-font/source/features/README.md

 - cv02: Alternative `a` with top arm, no effect on italic `a`
 - cv03: Alternative `i` without left bottom bar
 - cv04: Alternative `l` with left bottom bar, like consolas, will be overrided by `cv35` in italic style
+- cv05: Alternative `g` in double story style, no effect on italic `g`
 - cv61: Alternative `,` and `;` with straight tail
 - cv62: Alternative `?` with larger openings
 - zero: Dot style `0`